Art Babbitt: Career after Disney

 Along with some other former Disney strikers, Babbitt left Disney and went to join the United Productions of America (UPA), a new studio which pioneered a modern, simplified form of animation.
 He worked on many of their famous award-winning shorts, including the lead character Frankie in "Rooty Toot-Toot" (1951), and won many awards.
-In the 1950s he was part owner of Quartet Films, where he worked on television commercials, including the Cleo winning "John & Marsha" spot for Parkay Margarine.
+In the 1950s he was a founder and part owner of Quartet Films, where he worked on television commercials, including the Cleo-winning "John & Marsha" spot for Parkay Margarine.
 Later he was part of Hanna-Barbera's commercial wing.

 Known in the animation world as one of the art's most accomplished teachers, in 1973 Canadian animator Richard Williams brought Babbitt to his London studio in Soho Square to deliver a series of lectures on animation acting and technique that subsequently became famous among animators.
 Some of Babbitt's final work was on the characters King Nod and Phido, the vulture, in Williams' film The Thief and the Cobbler.
 He also animated the Camel with Wrinkled Knees in William's Raggedy Ann and Andy: A Musical Adventure.

-In 1991 Disney Company chief Roy E. Disney, the nephew of Walt, contacted Babbitt and they ended the long feud.
+In 1991, Disney Company chief Roy E. Disney, the nephew of Walt, contacted Babbitt and they ended the long feud.
+Babbitt died of kidney failure on March 4, 1992.
 Babbitt's former rivals, the pro-Walt animators Frank Thomas and Ollie Johnston, gave Babbitt a warm and moving eulogy at his funeral service.
 He was interred in the Forest Lawn Memorial Park (Hollywood Hills).

 Family life and legacy

 His first wife (1937–1940) was Marge Champion, a dance model in Snow White and the Seven Dwarfs.
 His second wife was Dina Babbitt, an artist and a Holocaust survivor.
 He had two daughters with Dina, L. Michele Babbitt and Karin Wendy Babbitt.
 His third wife until his death was actress Barbara Perry.
 His step-daughter from Barbara is Laurel James.
-Babbitt died of kidney failure on March 4, 1992.
 In the late 1980s, a British television documentary titled Animating Art was broadcast, celebrating Babbitt's life and work.
 The documentary was produced and directed by Imogen Sutton (Richard Williams' wife), and features extensive interviews with Babbitt and his then employer, Williams.
 Babbitt was posthumously named a Disney Legend in 2007.

 The Academy Film Archive holds a small collection of personal films belonging to Babbitt.
 The archive has preserved a number of Babbitt's home movies from this collection, including one of the 1938 Academy Awards.